arunike/Family-Financial-Management/README.md

 # Family Financial Management

 ## About
-<p> This car rental management system is built with Maven, JSP, SSM, & Mysql.
+<p> The family financial management system is a financial software for families.
-Simple implementation of basic management, system management, business management and statistical analysis.
+It should help users to enter, query, delete, modify and count various financial information conveniently, quickly and accurately, and has a reasonable background database.
 </p>

 ## Frontend